 The one thing you cannot miss is a hike down to Miner Fall.
 There are two hikes down to this fall, one more strenuous than the other.
 We took the easy route since while we wanted to get out and walk we didn’t want to exert too much effort.
 This one is the path from south of the fall at the Big Tree Fall stop.

 It was awe-inspiring to swim in the waterfall once you made the hike down.
 Definitely a memory I won’t ever forget.
-Beyond Miner Fall, there’s wide variety of trails whether you want to add a five minute hike or a couple hours.
+Beyond Miner Fall, there’s a wide variety of trails whether you want to add a five-minute hike or a couple of hours.
 We enjoyed a few short ones so we still had a chance to stop by a beach before dinner.

 Kayak the Bioluminescent Bay

-If you are looking for an experience where you feel like you have traveled to another world this is where you need to go.
+If you are looking for an out of this world adventures in Puerto Rico where you feel like you have traveled to another world this is where you need to go.
 You arrive after sunset down in Fajardo and a surrounded by booths set up by all the different tour groups.
 We had booked with Pure Adventure and I would highly recommend them.

 Our friendly guides went over the basics of kayaking and what we should expect.
 Be ready to get pretty wet since you will get splashed and you don’t want a car ride home in wet pants.

-Once we got in the water the boyfriend and I realized this was something we were not compatible in but spent most of the adventure bumping into things and laughing about it.
+Once we got in the water I realized this was something we were not compatible in and we spent most of the adventure bumping into things and laughing about it.
 Eventually, we started to get more in sync but that was an adventure in itself.

 You paddle up a little waterway under trees and vines and the closer you get you can begin to see the water lightly glow with you paddle or a fish swimming away.
 It is completely captivating, this neon blue.